 - Good LDAP integration in right click menu

-- 32 KB to store filter rules is not enough!
+- 32 KB (Update: sorry, the link is dead) to store filter rules is not enough!

 - Resets the reading pane settings for some folders willy-nilly